camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/02-user-task-lifecycle.md

 - Task agents can return tasks, but must provide a comment as to why they are doing so.
 - Task agents can mark tasks with a follow-up date.
 These then disappear from their individual task list until the follow-up date is reached.
 The `open` status is preserved, or the task is moved to the `paused` status if it has already been processed.
 The task remains assigned to the user.

-The following image demonstrates how this is similarly implemented in Tasklist:
+The following image demonstrates how this is similarly implemented in the Tasklist user interface:

 <img src={TaskLifecycleUI} style={{width: 600}} alt="Task life cycle and assignment in the Camunda Tasklist UI" />